viktorTarasov/titan.core/titan_executor_api/TITAN_Executor_API_test/readme.txt

 Error:
 java.lang.UnsatisfiedLinkError: org.eclipse.titan.executor.jni.JNIMiddleWare.init(I)J
 Reason:
-The Titan binaries you use are old (before 2014-12-11 or release before CRL 113 200/5 R1A), and since then the project became open source and that’s why all the java packages were renamed from com.ericsson.titan.* to org.eclipse.titan.*
+The Titan binaries you use are old (before 2014-12-11 or release before CRL 113 200/5 R1A), and since then the project became open source and thatâs why all the java packages were renamed from com.ericsson.titan.* to org.eclipse.titan.*
 Solution:
 So you should use the latest release.
 You can download a new package from